Pediatric emergency room at Methodist Children's Hospital

 Nurses representing Methodist Children’s Hospital are standing by to personally assist you with medical advice concerning your child when they are sick.
 If your child is having a non-life-threatening emergency and you do not need to call 911, you can call Call-A-Nurse for the appropriate advice.

 Call-A-Nurse at (210) 226-8773 to speak to a nurse in the South Texas area

 What to expect at the pediatric ER

 When you and your child arrive at the pediatric ER, a triage nurse will assess your child’s illness or injury.
 You will then be asked to have a seat in our child-friendly waiting area until we are ready to see your child.
 Our emergency room has translation services available for anyone who does not speak English.

 Please know that we will always attend to your child as quickly as we can, but if another child arrives after your child and is experiencing a more dangerous or threatening illness or injury, our care team will need to see this child before yours.
-Even if the waiting room is empty, you may experience a wait if the exam rooms are filled or many doctors and nurses are attending to a particularly serious case.
+Even if the waiting room is empty, you may experience a wait if the exam rooms are full or many doctors and nurses are attending to a particularly serious case.